Municipal Light Plant Solar Program

 1. Project Owner chooses an Installer & both parties sign an installation contract.

 2. On behalf of the Project Owner, the Installer submits an interconnection application to the Municipal Light Plant (MLP) and awaits approval.
-The Installer can also submit a portal application. ** An approved Interconnection Application from the MLP is not an approval to install.
-It’s approval to apply for the 2022 MLP Residential Solar Program via the online portal.***
+The Installer can also submit a rebate application. ** An approved Interconnection Application from the MLP is not an approval to install.
+It’s approval to apply for the MLP Residential Solar Program.**

 - Complete all fields.